rlucio/cinder-violin-driver-icehouse/README.md

 Overview
 --------
-The Volume Driver package for OpenStack Havana from Violin Memory adds block-storage service support for Violin V6000 series All-Flash Arrays.
+The Volume Driver package for OpenStack Icehouse from Violin Memory adds block-storage service support for Violin V6000 series All-Flash Arrays.
 The package is implemented as a storage "plug-in" using the standard Cinder storage driver API, and facilitates the creation, attachment, and management of volumes (LUNs) between a Flash Array and different host servers.

-All Cinder volume features required for the OpenStack Havana release are supported, including volume, snapshot, and clone operations.
-The 1.0.0 driver package release can be used with any OpenStack Havana deployment for all 6000 Series arrays running V6.3.0.4 or V6.3.1 using FibreChannel HBAs.
+All Cinder volume features required for the OpenStack Icehouse release are supported, including volume, snapshot, and clone operations.
+The 1.5.0 driver package release can be used with any OpenStack Icehouse deployment for all 6000 Series arrays running V6.3.0.4 or V6.3.1 (or newer) with either FibreChannel or ISCSI connectivity.

-The released software is available as an installable tarball and a RHEL6.5 RPM.
+This Alpha-stage software is available as an installable tarball only.
+Use at your own risk.
 Software and support for existing Violin Memory customers is available from the Violin Memory Support portal at www.violinmemory.com/support.